BNasmith/PTForsyth/PTFWorkofChrist.md

 prodigal son, that that was the culmination of Christ's grand revelation of God.
-Well, if that were so the wonder to me is, first, that the apostles never seem to have used it ; and, second, that having delivered this parable Christ did not at once consider His mission discharged and return to heaven.
-Or, on the other hand, why did He not continue to live to a ripe and useful age, reiterating in various forms and in different settings this waiting (but inert) love and grace of God ?
+Well, if that were so the wonder to me is, first, that the apostles never seem to have used it; and, second, that having delivered this parable Christ did not at once consider His mission discharged and return to heaven.
+Or, on the other hand, why did He not continue to live to a ripe and useful age, reiterating in various forms and in different settings this waiting (but inert) love and grace of God?
 We are moved sometimes to think He might have done well had He not provoked death so early, had He remained, like John, to seventy or ninety years of age continually publishing, applying, and spreading the message which He gave His disciples.
 But you have not the whole gospel in the parable of the prodigal son.
-What is the function of a parable ?
+What is the function of a parable?
 It is one of the great discoveries and lessons taught us by modern scholarship, that parables are not allegories, because they exist for the sake of